jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

   - **annual update** means an update under section 69
   - **applicant** means a person that applies for registration under section 61
   - **authorised person** means any person authorised to execute or assist in the execution of an interception warrant or other lawful interception authority
-  - **call associated data** , in relation to a telecommunication,— (a) means information—
-      (i) that is generated as a result of the making of the telecommunication (whether or not the telecommunication is sent or received successfully); and
-      (ii) that identifies the origin, direction, destination, or termination of the telecommunication; and (b) includes, without limitation, any of the following information:
-      (i) the number from which the telecommunication originates:
-      (ii) the number to which the telecommunication is sent:
-      (iii) if the telecommunication is diverted from one number to another number, those numbers:
-      (iv) the time at which the telecommunication is sent:
-      (v) the duration of the telecommunication:
-      (vi) if the telecommunication is generated from a mobile telephone, the point at which the telecommunication first enters a network; but
-    (c) does not include the content of the telecommunication
   - **chief executive** means a person occupying the position of chief executive, by whatever name called, or the person who performs substantially the same function
   - **classified security information** has the meaning given by section 3A
   - **compliance order** means an order made by the High Court under section 92